Pop Isaacs: Creighton

 Isaacs transferred to play for the Creighton Bluejays.
 On November 27, 2024, he recorded 25 points and six assists in a loss to Texas A&M. On December 4, Isaacs put up 27 points in a win against Kansas.
 During the 2024-25 season, he averaged 16.3 points, 4.8 rebounds, and 3.9 assists per game, in just eight games before suffering a season-ending hip injury.
 After the season, Isaacs once again entered his name into the NCAA transfer portal.

+Texas A&M

+While recovering from his injury, Isaacs primarily came off the bench for Texas A&M. He averaged 9.8 points, 2.6 assists and 2.5 rebounds per game.
+Following the season he entered the transfer portal and committed to Oklahoma.